How to Set Up Meta Ads Tracking for Revenue

 Advantage 1: Coverage

-The Meta Conversion API sends events directly from a server to Meta rather than from the user’s browser.
+The Meta Conversions API sends events directly from a server to Meta rather than from the user’s browser.
 This makes it less dependent on browser restrictions and more resilient to tracking limitations.

 Advantage 2: Flexibility